Monday, September 19, 2022

 - TYD#19.
 Year 2019.

 - Another point is that the overall beam is close to the maximum allowable under the Rule.
-So, her shape is powerful, to counter react the limited understanding at the time, for the foils to be fully effective in lifting the boat to reduce the wetted surface.
+So, her shape is powerful, to counteract the limited understanding at the time, for the foils to be fully effective in lifting the boat to reduce the wetted surface.

 - The Chine Line is straightforward, dictated by her best angle of heel.